DARPA Falcon Project: HTV-3X Blackswift

 In October 2008 it was announced that HTV-3X or Blackswift did not receive needed funding in the fiscal year 2009 defense budget and had been canceled.
-The Hypersonic Cruise Vehicle program will continue with reduced funding.

 Flight testing

+DARPA had two HTV-2s built for flight tests in 2010 and 2011.
+Falcon HTV-2 was successfully launched twice though both vehicles were subsequently lost to failure due to loss of communication.
+This resulted in uncontrolled crashes of both systems into the ocean.

-DARPA had two HTV-2s built for two flight tests in 2010 and 2011.
-The Minotaur IV light rocket is the booster for the HTV-2 with Vandenberg Space Force Base (known as Vandenberg Air Force Base from 1957-2021)serving as the launch site.
+The Minotaur IV light rocket was the booster for the HTV-2 with Vandenberg Space Force Base (known as Vandenberg Air Force Base from 1957-2021) serving as the launch site.
 DARPA planned the flights to demonstrate thermal protection systems and aerodynamic control features.
 Test flights were supported by NASA, the Space and Missile Systems Center, Lockheed Martin, Sandia National Laboratories and the Air Force Research Laboratory's (AFRL) Air Vehicles and Space Vehicles Directorates.

 The first HTV-2 flight was launched on 22 April 2010.
 The HTV-2 glider was to fly 4800 mi across the Pacific to Kwajalein at Mach 20.
-The launch was successful, but the first mission was not completed as planned.
-Reports stated that contact had been lost with the vehicle nine minutes into the mission.
+The launch was successful, but reports stated that contact with the vehicle had been lost nine minutes into the mission.
 In mid-November, DARPA revealed that the test flight had ended when the computer autopilot had "commanded flight termination".
 According to a DARPA spokesman, "When the onboard system detects [undesirable or unsafe flight] behavior, it forces itself into a controlled roll and pitchover to descend directly into the ocean."
 Reviews found that the craft had begun to roll violently.

 A second flight was launched on 11 August 2011.
 The unmanned Falcon HTV-2 successfully separated from the booster and entered the mission's glide phase, but again lost contact with control about nine minutes into its planned 30-minute Mach 20 glide flight.
 Initial reports indicated it purposely impacted the Pacific Ocean along its planned flight path as a safety precaution.
 Some analysts thought that the second failure would result in an overhaul of the Falcon program.